skip to content

 00:32:24 - Chris Ferdinandi

 It's usually just me.
 I every now and then have guests.
 Like, I recently had a chat with my friend Ben Myers about accessibility.
 Yeah, I've got another one coming out soon.
 I love Ben, he's so great.
-Got another one coming out soon with Jared White where we talk about, you know, kind of just the general complexity of the industry and some emerging trends that we're seeing with.
-With some newer tools.
+Got another one coming out soon with Jared White where we talk about the general complexity of the industry and some emerging trends that we're seeing with some newer tools.
 But it is usually just me, largely because editing guests is hard, as I'm sure you both know.
-And when it's just me, I can just.
-If I screw up, I can just start over.
-And I don't really do any editing.
+And when it's just me, if I screw up, I can just start over, and I don't really do any editing.

 00:33:03 - Scott Steinlage

 That's cool.
 So one thing real quick I just want to bring up.
-And I was thinking about it earlier, I couldn't find it, but I finally found it.
+I was thinking about it earlier, I couldn't find it, but I finally found it.
 So one email that really stuck out to me was from back in March, late March, and you were talking about flat JSON files for the win.
-And it kind of like you went through your process of, you know, your, your courses and your site and how that all works through, you know, rendering all these different things based on what people have bought and what they signed up for.
-I just love the process that you went through and you simplify, you know, because you like to keep things simple.
-Right.
-And I, I thought it was super cool the way you put all that together.
-And I think I was actually talking about this on one of our JavaScript jam lives at one point.
-But I don't know if you want to get into a little bit of that and just kind of talk about how you created that instead of going with like a click funnels or lead pages or.
-Or maybe you do some use some of those too.
+And you kind of went through your process, your courses and your site and how that all works through rendering all these different things based on what people have bought and what they signed up for.
+I just love the process that you went through, and you simplify, you know, because you like to keep things simple, right?
+And I thought it was super cool the way you put all that together.
+And I think I was actually talking about this on one of our JavaScript Jam Lives at one point.
+But I don't know if you want to get into a little bit of that and just kind of talk about how you created that instead of going with something like ClickFunnels or LeadPages, or maybe you do use some of those too.

 00:34:00 - Scott Steinlage